GrantFBarnes/sqlfmt/vsce/README.md

 This extension contributes the following settings:

+- `sqlfmt.useConfigFile`: Controls whether to use config file or settings below
+- `sqlfmt.replaceNewlines`: Replace newlines
 - `sqlfmt.changeKeywordCase`: Change case on keywords
-- `sqlfmt.replaceNewlines`: Replace newlines
+- `sqlfmt.useTabs`: Use tabs instead of spaces for indentation
 - `sqlfmt.setSpaceCount`: Set amont of spaces for each level of indent
-- `sqlfmt.useTabs`: Use tabs instead of spaces for indentation

 ## Installation